romanjoffee/java-mnist-tutorial/README.md

   profiles:
     include: general
 ```
-`general` - execute training in serial mode - each batch will processed synchronously
+`general` - execute training in serial mode - each batch will be processed synchronously

-`concurrent` - execute batches in concurrent mode - each batch will processed concurrently in a thread-pool
+`concurrent` - execute batches in concurrent mode - each batch will be processed concurrently in a thread-pool

+### Performance

 Model produces ~94% test accuracy after 20 epochs
 ```